Above: Daphne Pollard in 1907, at the start of her US career after travelling with Pollards. Photo enlargement of a postcard from author’s collection.

 But back in Melbourne, Frank Senior found the new century and the life of a widower, hard to deal with.
 Now a bootmaker living in Richmond, he blamed the Pollard company management for the death of Frank Junior and began to send abusive letters to the Melbourne managers, even while they engaged Alf and Irene.
 He complained that the money promised to him for employment of his children had never been paid.
 Frank had already been publicly embarrassed the year before, when details of his passionate letters to a sometime servant/petty thief were plastered about the Melbourne papers.
 In 1903, his stream of abusive letters saw him end up in court again, a lonely father disconnected from his two children.

-In 1908, Alf left Australia again for an Asian and North American tour with another Pollard troupe.
-They could no longer claim to be “Lilliputians” – Alf was now 23 – and the company was now titled Pollard’s Juvenile Opera.
-Soon after this tour, he left the company to try his luck in the US.
+In 1908, Alf left Australia again for an Asian and North American tour with another Pollard troupe, it appears to be his fourth tour.
+The Company could hardly claim to be “Lilliputians” now – Alf was 23 and his role was now stage management!
+Soon after this tour ended in early 1909, he left the company to try his luck in the US.
 Perhaps he was inspired by Daphne Pollard’s great success with Frank Healy’s San Francisco Opera Company after 1907.

 Alf Goulding appears to have maintained a personal and professional friendship with Daphne Pollard for much of his life.
-He was the Pollard Company Stage Manager while Daphne was one of the company’s leading artistes.
 Three years after moving to the US, Alf was married to Gladys Watson, with Daphne (Mrs Ellington Bunch) and her husband as witnesses.
-They were married by the same official as Daphne and her husband had been, exactly three months before.
+They were married in Seattle by the same official as Daphne and her husband had been, exactly three months before.